Walker Art Center

 Limited Income

-If you have any type of government assistance, you may qualify for discount admission to museums as well.
+If you receive government assistance, you may qualify for discount admission to museums as well.

-Places like the Science Museum of Minnesota, Minnesota Zoo, Minnesota Children’s Museums, the Minnesota Historical Society Museums including the Mill City Museums,
+Places like the Science Museum of Minnesota, Minnesota Zoo, Minnesota Children’s Museum, the Minnesota Historical Society Museums including the Mill City Museum, the Bell Museum of Natural History, and the Bakken Museum offer free admission and discounts as steep as $1 per person for those who qualify.

 To qualify you usually need a document listed below: